 Alan Day and Zachary Parker began discussing the formation of a band during the summer of 2001.
-Originally planned as a senior Drum & Bugle Corp, the founders decided to shift focus into becoming a performing musical organization focused on Kansas City's LGBTA (Lesbian, Gay, Bi, Transsexual, and Ally) community.
+Originally planned as a senior Drum & Bugle Corp, the founders decided to shift focus into becoming a performing musical organization focused on Kansas City's LGBTQIA community.
 Mid America Freedom Band held its first rehearsal on April 18, 2002, at the Lesbian and Gay Community Center in Kansas City with four musicians.
-That same year MAFB also became a proud full member of the Lesbian and Gay Band Association an organization complied of now over 35 similar bands across the United States, Canada, and Europe.
+That same year MAFB also became a proud full member of the Lesbian and Gay Band Association, an organization complied of now over 35 similar bands across the United States, Canada, and worldwide.

-MAFB has produced over 40 formal concerts.
-The group has performed in outreach events in churches, nursing homes, parks, prides and parades in front of over 35,000 people this last year alone.
-The organization believes producing high-quality performances that are entertaining and accessible to all walks of life while creating a safe, fun, and supportive atmosphere for its members and patrons.
+MAFB now produces a full concert season each year.
+The group has performed in outreach events in churches, nursing homes, parks, prides and parades in front of hundreds.
+The organization believes in producing high-quality performances that are entertaining and accessible to all walks of life while creating a safe, fun, and supportive atmosphere for its members and patrons.

 Dr. Lee Hartman 2012–Current